 Hiring a registered agent service (like ours!) keeps your private information just that—private.
 At Missouri Registered Agent LLC, we allow our clients to use our address on their articles, and you can count on us to always be available to accept all your state and legal mail because it’s our job.
 We’ll even get rid of that pesky junk mail for you.
 All for just $40 a year.

 Submit Articles of Incorporation

-- Name and address of your registered agent in MO
+- The name and address of your Missouri registered agent

-You can file Articles of Incorporation by mail or online.
-Online filing is preferred, as processing is complete within three days.
+You can file Articles of Incorporation by mail, in person, or online.
+Filing online is preferred and articles submitted this way are processed immediately.
 Paper filings can take up to a week to process after the document has been accepted by the Corporations Division.

 After You Incorporate

 After you incorporate in Missouri, the Corporations Division will issue you a Certificate of Incorporation, officially recognizing the formation of your new Missouri corporation.
 But there is more housekeeping still to address.
 A Missouri corporation must file for a federal Employer Identification Number (EIN).
 An EIN is obtained through the Internal Revenue Service (IRS) and can be applied for online.